edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Install the EdgeDB CLI
 ----------------------

+*If you already have EdgeDB installed, you can skip to creating an instance.*

 Before we can create an instance for our project, we need to install the EdgeDB CLI.
 On Linux or MacOS, run the following in your terminal and follow the on-screen instructions: